Vote Now 🏆 for the Grow Awards 2025!

 Aleatoric

-Aleatoricstarted grow question 10 months ago
+Aleatoricstarted grow question a year ago

 Should I cut off the lower bad-looking leaves on the Banana Purple Punch?
 Are they detrimental to the plant?
 Not sure they could be helping anything.